2011 Zambian general election: Conduct

 Two days before the results were officially announced, the High Court banned three independent media outlets from publishing speculation on the result after The Post published a headline reading "Sata Heads for Victory."
 The same day, Banda's office also said that such reports were "rumours" as no final result had been compiled.
 The delay in announcing the results was the cause of riots in Ndola and Kitwe, where youths fought with riot police while also burning vehicles and markets.
 Additionally, hackers attacked the Election Commission's website that night and posted false results suggesting Sata won by a landslide.

 European Union electoral observers said that the election was "generally well administered," but that there was not equitable access to resources, resulting in the lack of a "level playing field" in the campaign.
 They said that state-owned media had failed to meet "even their minimal obligations as public service media."

 The Zambian-based Foundation for Democratic Process criticised the holding of the election without electoral reform.
 It blamed the history of electoral violence and the previous failure of the losing parties to accept losing on the lack of reform.
-While many called for the establishment of a 50% + 1 vote system for electing the president, the government said a new system would not be used for the election.
+While a number of people called for the establishment of a 50% + 1 vote system for electing the president, the government said a new system would not be used for the election.